Why Teak Oil Can Be Harmful for Your Teak Furniture

 teak oil harmful for outdoor furniture

-Still, some homeowners may feel tempted to go the extra mile and oil their teak patio furniture.
+The good news is that teak furniture requires little upkeep beyond regular cleaning.
+Still, some homeowners may feel tempted to go the extra mile and oil their teak patio furniture based on the recommendation of a friend or ill-advised salesman.

 Outdoor teak wood furniture

-The primary reason why teak makes for long-lasting outdoor furniture is its high natural oil content.
-These natural oils shield the wood against weather damage, termites, and pests, allowing you to leave your precious teak pieces outside all year round.
+Appearances aside, teak wood is strong and durable.
+It rarely bends or warps under extreme weather conditions, largely due to its high natural oil content.
+These natural oils shield the wood against weather damage, termites, and pests, allowing you to leave your precious teak pieces outside all year round without worrying.

-This is where teak oil comes in.
+This is where teak oil for an outdoor furniture comes into play (or so some owners think).

 Why oiling outdoor teak furniture harmful

-A) Increased Maintenance
+Increased Maintenance

 Perhaps the best thing about teak is that it does not need a lot of tender love and care to survive.
-However, oiling outdoor teak furniture can seriously undercut this advantage and tie you to an arduous maintenance routine.
+Unfortunately, oiling outdoor teak furniture can seriously undercut this advantage and tie you to an arduous maintenance routine.

-B) Unnecessary Labor
+Unnecessary Labor

 In short, you don’t need teak oil to retain the wood’s original honey-brown color.
 If you don’t enjoy the sight of graying, weathered teak, simply sand the wood surface with fine-grit sandpaper to remove the discolored outer layer.

-C) Mold and Mildew Growth
+Mold and Mildew Growth

-D) Weakened Structure
+Weakened Structure

-E) Continued Graying
+Continued Graying

 Teak sealant better alternative